harvard-library/lts-lti-reserves/README.md

 The Library Reserves Tool as seen/used via Canvas

+# This repository is deprecated and archived

+*This functionality has been replaced at Harvard with the Leganto application from Ex-Libris*

 ## Mission
 To enable Faculty, Reserves Librarians, and Students to manage Course Reserves Lists via Harvard's Canvas implementation